sara-sabr/ITStrategy/_pages/en/saas-and-cloud-strategy.md

 ## Context

 The process of creating this strategy begun due to the team receiving a request to help answer the question as to whether one should procure a "Cloud-based SaaS Solution" or a "DevOps In-house Build Cloud deployed solution."
-This document is attempting to assist in clarifying the terms used in the question, and help guide this decision, and similar decisions that will need to be made going forward, by defining the our strategies which will clarify how and why each technology should be used to assist the organization in better delivering on its mandate.
+This document is attempting to assist in clarifying the terms used in the question, and help guide this decision, and similar decisions that will need to be made going forward, by defining the strategy which will clarify how and why each technology should be used to assist the organization in better delivering on its mandate.

 ## The Question of Cloud